LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/creating-routing-policies.md

 <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_actions2.png" alt="">

 When intending to send a message, just type the required text in the input box.
-Alternatively, you can also send attributes. **Note**: At this time, you cannot directly send rich messages from Dynamic Routing.
+Alternatively, you can also send attributes.

+**Note:** At this time, you cannot directly send rich messages from Dynamic Routing.
 If you want to send rich messages, please transfer to a bot that can do this.

 <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_actions3.png" alt="">